 BUT, with a small dog, you’re much more flexible.

-Your dog will love this hiking more than anything.
-All those new smells, working together with his favorite human to master obstacles and just jumping and running around as he likes.
+Your dog will love hiking more than anything.
+All those new smells, working together with his favorite human to master obstacles and just jumping and running around as he likes, even off-leash.
 There’s probably nothing better for a dog!

 3. A day at the lake or at the sea